Lommix/templus/README.md

 ## Basic Example

 Templates are defined by blocks.
 You can have as many as you want in one file.
+Html outside define-blocks is ignored.
-Beware.
 There is very little cloning, the template container is bound to the lifetime of the template source.
+Only in the final render step, the Html gets copied to new Memory.
+This should make things pretty fast.

 ```rust
 let tmpl = std::fs::read_to_string("templus/examples/example.html").expect("cannot read file");